bkRodrigo/story-forum/README.md

 ### Test the demo env!
-Go to http://sh01.brewkrafts.com/ in order to see some API docs You can checkout my Postman collection [here](documentation/Story-Forum.postman_collection.json)
+Go to http://sh01.brewkrafts.com/ in order to see some API docs You can checkout my Postman collection [here](documentation/Story-Forum.postman_collection.json) The web page also has a postman collection but I have not verified that it works, if you're curious: http://sh01.brewkrafts.com/.postman

 ### Things that could be improved
 Here's a list of things I would've liked to improve;